 Route 66 Centennial: The Luxury Road Trip Guide for 2026

-Route 66 was established on November 11, 1926.
-Its centennial year runs across all of 2026 with major events in every state the road passes through.
-Here's the luxury road trip approach — which segment to do, which restored historic hotels to book, and how to time it around the actual centennial events.
+Route 66 was established on 11 November 1926.
+Its centennial year runs across all of 2026, with major events in every state the road passes through.
+Here's the luxury road trip approach — which segment to do, which restored historic hotels to book, when in the year to drive, and how to time it around the actual centennial events.

 Centennial Date